MinjaeKIM753/ClaudeComputerUseBeta-Win64/README.md

 Beta trial code for the **Claude 3.5 Sonnet Computer Use (Beta) on __Win64__**.

- ⚠️ [!Warning]: Please use this script with caution.
+ ⚠️ !Warning: Please use this script with caution.

 As noted in the [Anthropic Computer Use (Beta) Documentation](https://docs.anthropic.com/en/docs/build-with-claude/computer-use), it is recommended that the Computer Use to be ran on Virtual Machines.